lyraddigital/lyrad-digital-devops/README.md

 ## How to run locally

-Open up a terminal (*command prompt on Windows*) and run the following npm command.
+Open up a terminal (*command prompt on Windows*) and run the following npm commands.

 ```
+npm install
 npm start
 ```